reactive-graph/reactive-graph/book/src/About.md

     B-->|stream|F(Property Instance 6);
 ```

-In addition, Inexor remembers the last value in each property instance.
-This is done by subscribing to your own data
+In addition, **Reactive Graph** remembers the last value in each property instance.
+This is done by subscribing to your
-stream and caching it.
+own data stream and caching it.
 This allows subsequent querying of the value of a property instance.

 Remember this basic concept: